 Note: Although several tools and services are delivered together with the TOE, they are excluded from the TOE and are considered part of the environment.
-The software-only TOE comprises only the Database Engine of the SQL Server 2014 Enterprise Edition (including SP1).
-It is delivered as part of the SQL Server 2014 Enterprise Edition product as downloadable ISO-image via the Microsoft Volume Licensing Service Center and identifiable as stated in item 1 of the table above.
+The software-only TOE comprises only the Database Engine of the SQL Server 2016 Enterprise Edition (including SP1).
+It is delivered as part of the SQL Server 2016 Enterprise Edition product as downloadable ISO-image via the Microsoft Volume Licensing Service Center and is identifiable as stated in item 1 of the table above.
+This engine is available in two different configurations (x86, x64).
+Only the x64 version is subject to this certification.